Porsche Panamera Sport Turismo hybrid costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingMaximum charging speed costs extra, but at least the Porsche Panamera plug-in hybrid's electric range is competitive

-- 3Running costs - currently readingElectric running can bring seriously cheap commuting, but everything else about the Panamera hybrid is expensive
+- 3Running costs & insurance - currently readingElectric running can bring seriously cheap commuting, but everything else about the Panamera hybrid is expensive